Plasq

 plasq is an international software limited liability company comprising software developers and user interface designers from the United States, Australia, Switzerland, Norway and France.
-They primarily develop for Mac OS X and iOS, however, a Microsoft Windows version of Comic Life is available.
+They primarily develop for Mac OS X and iOS; however, a Microsoft Windows version of Comic Life is available.

 History

-Plasq is a worldwide limited liability company which began in Melbourne, Australia, but is now based in the United States; however its employees are scattered in several countries.
+Plasq is a worldwide limited liability company which began in Melbourne, Australia, but is now based in the United States; however, its employees are located in several countries.
 It was started by Cris Pearson and Keith Lang.
 The company is almost entirely internet based, as the employees are so far apart and must communicate via chat rooms.
 Additionally, all of their products are sold exclusively online, except for Comic Life, which can also be purchased in a boxed edition from Freeverse.
 The company originally focused on developing audio related software, although they have since released many other genres of software.
 In early 2010, Pearson and Lang left plasq to start Skitch, Inc, the company that currently develops the Skitch screenshot markup software.